ccollicutt/harbor-demos/README.md

 alias kubectl=k
 ```

-* kubens and kubectx are often used to switch between clusters and namespaces.
+* `kubens` and `kubectx` are often used to switch between clusters and namespaces.
 Also they are typically aliased to kn and kc respectively.
 * `SNIP!` is used in command output to indicate some removed text.

 ## Create a TKG Cluster

-Since we are going to deploy Harbor to a TKG cluster, we actually need a TKG cluster.
+Since we are going to deploy Harbor to a Kubernetes cluster, we actually need a Kubernets cluster.

-The Tanzu Kubernetes Grid service has been deployed into a vSphere cluster.
+The Tanzu Kubernetes Grid service has been deployed into a vSphere cluster and that will be used to create a TKG workload cluster.

 *NOTE: Any Kubernetes cluster should be fine, as long as it provides a `LoadBalancer`.
 This demo uses a "vSphere with Tanzu" based workload cluster.*

 *NOTE: vSphere with Tanzu/Kubernetes also has a native, integrated Harbor deployment (very easy to use, just click "Harbor Enable"), but this demo will not use that option and instead, for the purposes of demonstration, deploy a completely separate Harbor deployment.*

-Now we can build a TKG workload cluster by "talking Kubernetes" to the service cluster, and the way that you usually talk to Kubernetes is via YAML.
+Now we can build a TKG workload cluster by "talking Kubernetes" to the service cluster, and the way that you usually talk to Kubernetes is via, yes, you guessed it, YAML.

 **Create a Supervisor Namespace**